ZenithVal/OSCLeash/README.md

 A simple system to make a functional "Leash" in VRC using OSC.
 Can be adapated for different sources like a tail.
 If you're smarter and want to improve this code, by all means, PLEASE do so.
-@FrostbyteVR babied me through 95% of the process of making the python script.

 ### Prerequisites:
 - Python 3.10